 By Kristina Biel

 Kristina Biel is a student at Fillmore Central High School.
-She is participating in the Journal Writing Project, now in its 23rd year.
+She is one of 14 area students participating in the Journal Writing Project, now in its 23rd year.